Home > Chez Nono Review

 Village Temanuata – Congenial and convenient beachside guesthouse.

 Seemingly stuck in the 1970s, this friendly family-run guesthouse offers a bundle of low-key rooms optimistically called ‘bungalows’.
-Some can accommodate up to 5, and are equipped with a kitchen, so it’s an affordable family option in the island’s most upmarket area.
-All are tightly packed along a laneway to the beach, so would probably suffer from neighborly noise, and only 2 at the front offer any possible sea views and sea breezes.
-And with rattan walls, simple furniture and no TV or air-conditioning (ceiling fan only), they all need updating, but nonetheless, they do serve a purpose.
-Bonuses are the pool; free Wi-Fi; cute beach; and rental of bikes and kayaks.
+Some can accommodate up to five guests and are equipped with kitchens, so it’s an affordable family option in the island’s most upmarket area.
+All are tightly packed along a lane to the beach, so would probably suffer from neighborly noise, and only two at the front offer partial sea views and breeze.
+And with rattan walls, simple furniture, and no TV or air-conditioning (ceiling fan only), they all serve a purpose.
+Bonuses are the pool, free WiFi, cute beach, and rental of bikes and kayaks.

 Village Temanuata – The Basics

 - Location: Along the main road in the middle of Matira at the southern end of the main island.
 About 7 km from the only town, Vaitape, and 30 minutes by boat and taxi from the airport.

 - Guests: Given the more affordable rates, most guests seem to be younger and budget-minded.

 - Beach: Big enough and alongside the InterContinental, so it’s well looked after.

 - Views: Only 2 rooms at the front offer direct sea views.
 Others face the access lane and are hidden by some foliage.

 - Parking: No off-street parking.
 Contact management about secure parking options.

 - How to Book: Booking.com will have the best rates.